- Lua Tutorial

-Value assigning in Lua takes place like first variable in variable_list with first value in value_list and so on.
-Hence value of d is 5 and value of f is 10.
+Value assigning in Lua takes place like first variable in the variable_list with first value in the value_list and so on.
+Hence, the value of d is 5 and the value of f is 10.

-Try following example, where variables have been declared at the top, but they have been defined and initialized inside the main function:
+Try the following example, where variables have been declared at the top, but they have been defined and initialized inside the main function −

 -- Variable definition: local a, b -- Initialization a = 10 b = 30 print("value of a:", a) print("value of b:", b) -- Swapping of variables b, a = a, b print("value of a:", a) print("value of b:", b) f = 70.0/3.0 print("value of f", f)

-When the above code is build and executed, it produces the following result:
+When the above code is built and executed, it produces the following result −

 value of a: 10 value of b: 30 value of a: 30 value of b: 10 value of f 23.333333333333

-lvalue : An expression that is an lvalue may appear as either the left-hand or right-hand side of an assignment.
+lvalue − Expressions that refer to a memory location is called "lvalue" expression.
+An lvalue may appear as either the left-hand or right-hand side of an assignment.

 g = 20

-But following is not a valid statement and would generate build-time error:
+But following is not a valid statement and would generate a build-time error −

 10 = 20